 * the coordination between the Russian Federation and Bulgaria is not required at this stage since the band 790-862 MHz is used by ARNS in both countries.

+**The basis of a bilateral agreement between the Russian Federation and Norway has been agreed.
+However, further refinements are still on-going.
+These are planned to be fixed in December 2011, at the latest.

 Legend: